-Summary.
-Planners must realize that planning for joint FID 6. operations is an integrated process.
-It is totally integrated into theater planning and is reflected in planning documents extending from the JSCP and the combatant commander's strategy down to joint force and Service component supporting plans.
-During the concept development of FID planning, planners must employ a broad approach to intelligence preparation of the AO.
+Planners must realize that planning for joint FID operations is an integrated process.
+It is totally integrated into theater planning and is reflected in planning documents extending from the JSCP and the combatant commander's strategy down to subordinate joint force and Service component supporting plans.
+During the concept development of FID planning, planners must employ a broad approach to intelligence preparation of the AOR and/or JOA.
 In addition, they must ensure that PSYOP and CA estimates are included in formulating adequate and feasible COAs from the FID standpoint.
 Planners must also remember several important FID planning considerations as they move through the planning process.
 These considerations focus on the major differences between conventional and FID planning and the means for accommodating these differences.
-Finally, the staff must review FID plans for adequacy, and they must ensure creation of appropriate supporting plans to support theater-level operations.
+Finally, the staff must review FID plans for adequacy, acceptability, feasibility, and compliance with joint doctrine, and they must ensure the creation of appropriate supporting plans to support theater-level operations.
+Intentionally Blank

-CHAPTER IV

-EMPLOYMENT FOR FOREIGN INTERNAL DEFENSE
+CHAPTER IV EMPLOYMENT FOR FOREIGN INTERNAL DEFENSE